19x19/Baduk/README.md

 An easy-to-use online Go gaming platform.
 Currently hosted at https://www.baduk.ca.

 Currently in the pre-alpha stage.
+Expected Alpha release date is April 29th, 2016.
+This release will be a minimum viable product, and will have full functionality for players facing each other anonymously.

 ## Installation